samarth1397/LanguageAcquisition-ReadingList/README.md

 I have divided this list into a number of sections.

 ## Psychology, Cognitive Science and Linguistics
-* A history of Acquisition and Bickerton's Bioprogram: [Link](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=1120&context=dlls) : This document is a little outdated, but it should provide a good introduction.
+* [A history of Acquisition and Bickerton's Bioprogram](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=1120&context=dlls) : This document is a little outdated, but it should provide a good introduction.

 ## Simple Machine Learning (Naive Bayes, etc.) - Very Important